liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 **Liferay Home** is one folder above JBoss's install location.

 1. Download and install JBoss AS 7.0.x into your preferred directory.
-This directory will be referred to as `$JBOSS_HOME` throughout this section.
+This directory is referred to as `$JBOSS_HOME` throughout this section.

 2. Download the latest version of the Liferay Portal `.war` file.

-3. Lastly, download Liferay's Portal Dependencies.
+3. Download Liferay's Portal Dependencies.

 Now that you have all of your installation files, you are ready to start installing and configuring Liferay on JBoss.